CamiloV225/Qversity-ETL-Challenge/README.md

 # Qversity Project

 This repository contains a local data platform architecture for telecom analytics built with Docker Compose, PostgreSQL, Airflow, dbt, and pgAdmin.
-The project follows the **Bronze → Silver → Gold** (Medallion Architecture) modeling approach and addresses multiple business questions based on customer, service, and payment data.
+The project follows the **Bronze → Silver → Gold** (Medallion Architecture) modeling approach and addresses multiple business questions based on customer, location, calendar and payment data.

 ---